-Georgia is a small country with exquisite beauty and rich history, ringed by the Caucasus Mountains between the Black and Caspian Seas.
+Georgia is admired for exquisite beauty and rich history, ringed by the Caucasus Mountains between the Black and Caspian Seas.
 It was known by ancient Greeks as the Land of the Golden Fleece, and served as a crucial station on the Silk Road.

 In addition to trade, Georgia has a strong tradition of food, hospitality and winemaking.
 8,000-year-old pottery fragments from the early Neolithic period have revealed the earliest evidence of grape winemaking in the world.